Are Cheerios Gluten-Free?

 Whole Grain Oats, Corn Starch, Sugar, Salt, Tripotassium, Phosphate, Vitamin E Added to Preserve Freshness.

-- WHOLE GRAIN: First ingredient is whole grain and fortified with 12 essential vitamins and minerals.
+- WHOLE GRAIN: Made with 100% whole grain oats and fortified with 12 essential vitamins and minerals

-- HEART HEALTHY: Three grams of soluble fiber daily from whole grain oat foods, like Honey Nut Cheerios cereal, in a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
-Honey Nut Cheerios cereal provides .75 grams per serving
+- HEART HEALTHY: 3 grams of soluble fiber daily from whole grain oat foods, like Cheerios cereal, in a diet low in saturated fat and cholesterol, may reduce the risk of heart disease Cheerios cereal provides 1 gram per serving

 Cheerios Nutrition Info